The beginning of the Austin music scene

 The 1960s.
 Austin, Texas.
 State capital.
 The University of Texas.
 Bergstrom Air Force Base.
 North Austin vs. South Austin.
 Colorado River, Lake Austin, City Park, Zilker Park & Barton Springs, Lake Travis & Hippie Hollow, and bluebonnets everywhere.
 Rock ’n’ roll radio (KNOW-AM & KAZZ-FM).
 Country radio (KVET-AM & KOKE-AM).
 Hot fraternity parties with live bands.
 Hot night clubs with live bands.

 Club Saracen, Swingers a Go-Go, Jade Room, IL Club, The Afro, Chequered Flag, 11th Door, New Orleans Club, Broken Spoke, Club Seville, and The Vulcan Gas Company.
-Fabulous Chevelles, The Wig, Baby Cakes, Leo and the Prophets, Jerry Jeff Walker, Janis Joplin, Sweetarts, Georgetown Medical Band, Ernie Mae Miller, James Polk, 13th Floor Elevators, Lavender Hill Express, Johnny Winter, The Conqueroo, New Atlantis, Willie Nelson, and more...
+The Fabulous Chevelles, The Wig, Baby Cakes, Leo and the Prophets, Jerry Jeff Walker, Janis Joplin, Sweetarts, Georgetown Medical Band, Ernie Mae Miller, James Polk, 13th Floor Elevators, Lavender Hill Express, Johnny Winter, The Conqueroo, New Atlantis, Willie Nelson, and more...
 Happenin’ sounds.

 In the Spotlight